-You must mount your Tstat switch on your Inlet Heater Hose or your Upper Radiator hose.
-Please Read update: We recommend using a universal hose clamp to hold it in place.
+You must mount your Tstat switch on your Inlet Heater hose.
+If you do not know which hose this is, then just do the following.
+It is very easy to tell.
+Start your engine and let it warm up a little.
+While it is warming up, I want you to find the 2 hoses that run from your water pump to your heater.
+Your heater is normally mounted inside the passenger compartment behind the firewall.
+When your vehicle is warmed up a little.
+I want you to turn your heater on.
+I don't care if it is 98 degrees outside, go ahead and turn it on.
+Now go back under the hood and feel the 2 heater hoses that you found before.
+One of them is going to be warmer than the other one.
+This will be your inlet heater hose.
+This is the hose you will mount your Tstat switch to.
+We recommend using a universal hose clamp to hold it in place.
 DO NOT over tighten.
-Locate it as close to the engine as possible.
-DO NOT let any part of the metal sensor come in contact with the vehicles Ground or any metal part of the vehicle.
-The metal sensor is carrying 12v+ of positive current.
+Locate the Tstat as close to the water pump as possible.
+DO NOT let any part of the metal sensor come in contact with the vehicles Ground or ANY metal part of the vehicle.
+The metal part of the sensor is "HOT" carrying 12+ volts of positive current.
 Grounding it will immediately destroy the Tstat switch.
 We do not want to have to SELL you another one.